-• Minor equipment purchases are purchases of road machinery and road equipment with varying yearly costs, or less, than the amounts indicated below:
+Minor equipment purchases are purchases of road machinery and road equipment with varying yearly costs that are less than or equal to the amounts indicated below:

 • Agility projects are exchanges of services with the Department of Transportation.

 Section 2

 This section of Form MS-965 With Adjustments provides information on the fund balance.
 Categories requiring explanation include: